 Key benefits include:

-Bonus points can be used on hotel stays or transferred to airline frequent flyer programs (most convert at 3 Marriott Bonvoy points to 1 air mile).
+Bonus points can be used on hotel stays or transferred to airline frequent-flyer programs (most convert at 3 Marriott Bonvoy points to 1 air mile).
 Used on hotels, 30,000 would be worth around £100-£150 and can be used wherever you travel.
 You can pick up the cheapest hotel rooms for 5,000 points a night, though it can often be hard to find them.
 A 2-3 night stay at a 10,000-15,000 points per night hotel would be the best value - but don’t expect this to be The Ritz.

 Points for every £1 spent

 For every full £1 you spend, you’ll earn 2 points with your card.
 Considering the cheapest hotel redemptions are around 5,000 points, it’ll take a considerable amount of spending to get a hotel stay of around £30-40 back.
-If you’re staying at a Marriott brand hotel and pay using your credit card, you’ll double your earnings to 6 points on every full £1, meaning you will need to spend a lot less to recoup the cost of a hotel stay.
+If you’re staying at a Marriott brand hotel and pay using your credit card, you’ll increase your earnings to 6 points on every full £1, meaning you will need to spend a lot less to recoup the cost of a hotel stay.

 Automatic Silver Elite status